On unique continuation for solutions of the Schr{\"o}dinger equation on trees: Abstract

 \section{Abstract}

 We prove that if a solution of the time-dependent Schr\"oding\-er equation on an homogeneous tree with bounded potential decays fast at two distinct times then the solution is trivial.
 For the free Schr\"odinger operator, we use the spectral theory of the Laplacian and complex analysis and obtain a characterization of the initial conditions that lead to a sharp decay at any time.
-We then use the recent spectral decomposition of the Schr\"odinger operator with compactly supported potential due to Colin de Verdi\`ere and Truc to extend our results in the presence of such potentials.
-Finally, we use real variable methods first introduced by Escauriaza, Kenig, Ponce and Vega to establish a general sharp result in the case of bounded potentials.
+We then adapt the real variable methods first introduced by Escauriaza, Kenig, Ponce and Vega to establish a general sharp result in the case of bounded potentials.

-\keywords{Schr\"odinger equation, Bethe lattice, homogeneous trees, Uncertainty Principle}
+\keywords{Schr\"odinger equation; Bethe lattice; homogeneous trees; Uncertainty Principle}

 \subjclass[2010]{05C05;31C20;39A12;81Q10}